mngh-cs/SNN_FF/README.md

 # Backpropagation-free Spiking Neural Networks with the Forward-Forward Algorithm

-This repository contains the implementation and experiments from the paper:

-> **Backpropagation-free Spiking Neural Networks with the Forward-Forward Algorithm**
-> Mohammadnavid Ghader, Saeed Reza Kheradpisheh, Bahar Farahani, Mahmood Fazlali (2025)

----

 ## 📌 Overview

 Spiking Neural Networks (SNNs) provide a biologically inspired way of computation by mimicking the brain’s spike-based communication.
 However, training them with traditional **backpropagation (BP)** is inefficient and biologically implausible.